haris-mujeeb/Timer-using-STM32-Blue-Pill/README.md

 ## Results:

-Onboard LED control by Interrupt Mode.
+- Green LED (onboard) is controlled by Interrupt Mode.
-Yellow LED (left) control by Polling Mode.
+- Yellow LED (left) is controlled by Polling Mode.
-White LED (right) control by DMA Mode.
+- White LED (right) is controlled by DMA Mode.

 ## 1. Using Timers in Interrupt Mode:
 - It sets up a free-running counter.